 - It was quite common during the Ming dynasty to send criminal convicts to work as labor for the construction of the Great Wall.

 - The Badaling section is the most visited part of the Great Wall.
 It is also the point where the wall is at its highest, at about a kilometer above sea level.

 - The Badaling section is among the most well-preserved sections of the wall.
 It is also the part that first opened to the tourists.

 - The national interest in the Great Wall increased during the early 20th century when foreign visitors to the wall increased.

-- The oldest part of the Great Wall of China is the one located at the state of Qi.
-This wall section is said to have been constructed somewhere between 600-700 BC.
+- The oldest part of the Great Wall of China is the one located in the state of Qi.
+This wall section is said to have been constructed in ancient times, somewhere between 600-700 BC.

-- The original intent of the wall was to defend against the nomadic tribes that came from northern Asia.
+- The original intent of the wall was to defend against the nomadic tribes that came from northern Asia through passageways.
 Later, the wall was used for protection from the Mongols, who were a rising threat to the Chinese kingdoms.